“Life is like riding a bicycle. To keep your balance you must keep moving.”

 At some point in our working lives, we ask ourselves:

 How do I know when it’s time to quit my job?

 Should I quit my job if it makes me unhappy?

-For some of us, it’s not always that black and white.
+It’s not always black and white.

 (This post might contain affiliate links.
 Read my full disclosure policy here!)